bvreede/zincfinger/README.md

 ## 0. Before you start...
 1. Set up your system.
 Create a main folder with the following subfolders: "sequences", "results", "images", "databases", "evolview", and "orthologs".
+2. Download your data: protein sequences from Ensembl Biomart, ensuring that the fasta headers consist of (in this order) >geneID|genename|proteinID.
+3. Download HMMer (http://hmmer.janelia.org/) and run it on your downloaded Ensembl data.
+If you want to run it on multiple items, you can use **mass_hmmer.py** to speed up the process; make sure that the correct list of files/species names is in there!
-2. Customize **config.py** to contain the path to your main folder.
+4. Customize **config.py** to contain the path to your main folder, and a list of the species you downloaded from ensembl.

 ## 1. Find C2H2 motifs in fasta files